emilgras/semester-project/digital-ocean-guide.md

 ## PRE-REQUISITES

-* Create an account at DigitalOcean https://www.digitalocean.com.
+1. Create an account at DigitalOcean https://www.digitalocean.com.

-* Additionally, you have to register your public SSH key at DigitalOcean.
+2. Additionally, you have to register your public SSH key at DigitalOcean.
 If you do not have a pair of keys read on how to do that. (https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)

-* Furthermore, you have to create a Personal Access Token, see the first part of https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2.
+3. Furthermore, you have to create a Personal Access Token, see the first part of https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2.

-##GETTING STARTED**
+---

+## GETTING STARTED

 By now, you should have a Digital Ocean access token stored on your computer (somewhere safe).
 You should also have an SSH key name.